 Stage 3: Extension

 Our extension has its own class and methods that should return self-instance.
-That's why in header-file we have to add very useful template:
+That's why in header-file we have to add a very useful template:

 Be careful with arguments in methods!
 Make sure that you're not assigning them to global variables.
 PHP engine will reduce usage and probably will reuse them next time.
 So once you've received parameter, copy its value to another variable.
 Or if you need to work with it later - better to use heap.
 But do not forget to free memory then!
-Otherwise you'll have memory leak.
+Otherwise, you'll have a memory leak.

-Stage 4: comparision & conclusion
+Stage 4: comparison & conclusion

 We've used scripts that run both approaches with 999 instances of Class 100 times.